 Had you taught in another city or country before?

-Before going to Thailand, no. We were fresh out of college then.
+Before going to Thailand, no. I was fresh out of college then.

-However, a few months after Thailand, we did teach in South Korea.
-The jobs we had were so drastically different from one another!
-In Korea, we were paid about $1,700 each, our room was free, we had much smaller classroom sizes (3-10 students!), our airfare was paid for, and we only taught English, not other subjects.
+However, a few months after Thailand, I did teach in South Korea.
+The job I had was so drastically different!
+In Korea, I was paid about $1,700, my room was free, I had much smaller classroom sizes (3-10 students!), my airfare was paid for, and I only taught English, not other subjects.

-In Thailand, it was far more laid back and our bosses were never “on us” about most things.
-We actually enjoyed our bosses in Thailand!
+In Thailand, it was far more laid back and my bosses were never “on me” about most things.
+I actually enjoyed my bosses in Thailand!

 What advice do you have for people considering moving abroad to teach English?

-Although you don’t need one for the teaching job that Matt and Marilyn had, it’s still a good idea to get a TEFL certificate.
+Although you don’t need one for the teaching job that Marilyn had, it’s still a good idea to get a TEFL certificate.
 Not only will it help you find a job, but it will also teach you classroom management, how to plan a lesson, be entertaining while teaching, and help you teach with confidence.
-Read more about getting an English teaching certificate here.
+Read more about the different types of teaching certificates here.

 We got our TEFL certificates with BridgeTEFL and would highly recommend them.
 They provide a stellar course and will pair you with an online mentor to grade your assignments and help you as you progress.
 Click here to learn more about BridgeTEFL and the costs of their courses.